 On the Log Miles page, below the form, you will see 3 checkboxes where you can request that trips/mileage logged using these other sites/apps will automatically be imported into your May is Bike Month account.
 For Commuter Club and Cycle Sac, you must be using the same email address for all accounts you wish to sync.
 For Strava, the first time you click the checkbox you will be asked to log in to Strava and authorize May Is Bike Month to access your trip data.
 Once authorized, your Strava and CycleSac miles and trips will automatically be fetched and imported twice daily.

 Yes.
 You can change your pledges HERE or by clicking the "Edit Profile" link upon logging in to your account.
 Scroll down to your Cycling Profile and look for the pledge boxes.
 Update your pledge numbers and be sure to click "SAVE CHANGES" at the bottom of the page.

 If you used a different email address in previous years, your history will not show up unless you enter your previously used email addresses in your profile.
 Click HERE, then just underneath the main heading, click "Click here to give us additional email addresses."
 After saving, you should be able to see your historical data.
 If not, Contact Us.

 Click HERE to view our calendar and suggest events.

-You can see miles pledged and miles logged by other inviduals by visiting either the Employer Challenge or Team Challenge pages and clicking on your friends' employer or team.
+You can see pledges and trips/miles logged by other inviduals by visiting either the Employer Challenge or Team Challenge pages and clicking on your friends' employer or team.
 You could also choose to challenge a friend and track their progess against your own on the My Challenges page.

 Click here to update your registration.
 This is also accessible via the "Edit Profile" link in the navigation bar.
 You must be logged in to access your data.
 This allows you to edit any portion of your profile from email address and employer to number of miles you want to pledge.
 Make sure you click SAVE CHANGES at the bottom of the page once you’ve finished editing.